PauVal99/FIB-LP/README.md

 LP (Llenguatges de Programació)
 ==========

-This is a repository with my solved LP problems.
+This is a repository with my solved FIB LP problems.

 ## Contact